-- Select stitch . - With the right side of the fabric facing up, sew along the right edge of the frayed section.
+- Select stitch E. - With the right side of the fabric facing up, sew along the right edge of the frayed section.

-- Turn on mirrored stitching. - For details, refer to "Mirroring stitches" in the "Basic operations" section. - → The pattern displayed on the screen is mirrored. - Sew along the other edge of the frayed section so that it looks like the previous stitching.
+- Press the mirror image key. - For details, refer to "Mirroring stitches" in the "Basic operations" section. - → The pattern displayed on the screen is mirrored. - Sew along the other edge of the frayed section so that it looks like the previous stitching.